 How Do I Get a Restraining Order Against an Abusive Spouse?

 When making the decision to file a restraining order, you should know which kind you need.
 That way, once you do file, you are guaranteed to receive the best legal protection.
 Our San Jose family law attorney can help you determine which restraining order to file.

-It is important to note that the person you are filing against (called “the restrained”) can suffer dire consequences once a restraining order has been enforced.
+It is important to note that the person you are filing against (called “the restrained”) can suffer dire consequences once you file a restraining order.
 These consequences can include, but are not limited to:

-- Child custody– The accused may not be able to see his or her children once a restraining order is put into place.
+- Child custody.
+The accused may not be able to see his or her children once the court enforces a restraining order.